bu-ist/coding-standards/css-and-sass/README.md

   * [Media Queries](#media-queries)
 * [Sources](#sources)

+## Big changes

+* **Proposed:** Enforce element and class nesting.
+Combined with the max-depth rule, this is how we keep selector specificity to an absolute maximum of three levels deep.
+It's also a good visual reminder that code is getting complex.
+If things are hard to read, simplify.
+I'd move it down, but we need an extra level of max-depth for dealing with before, after, and IE classes.

 ## Up for discussion

 * Should we enforce certain properties using variables only? https://github.com/sasstools/sass-lint/blob/master/docs/rules/variable-for-property.md
+* What is our stance on attribute nesting? https://github.com/sasstools/sass-lint/blob/master/docs/rules/force-attribute-nesting.md

 <a name="formatting"></a>